 Three Lessons On Intention I’ve Experienced To Be True

 The first thing that occurs when you have an intention is that the universe conspires to help you get it.

 That sounds really wonderful, as described in the international bestseller book “The Alchemist” by Paulo Coelho, but how does this happen?

 Everything in your life is created by a decision you made at one point – who you partner with, what you do for work, where you live.

-As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people demonstrated by him being on her show 34 times!) described in his book “The Seat of the Soul,” each of your decisions is based on your attitude of the universe, other people and yourself.
+As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people, as demonstrated by him being on her show 34 times!) described in his book “The Seat of the Soul,” each of your decisions is based on your attitude of the universe, other people, and yourself.
 The experiences that were created by each of your decisions further shape your attitudes.